scottbale/kirkwoodcoc/doc/README.md

     * the actual sermon audio `.mp3` files
     * the class handouts (usually `.pdf` files)
     * image files
-* Directories named `wp-*` contain the actual WordPress files.
+* `wordpress` - directory containing the actual WordPress files.
 For the most part they are `.php` files, which are text files written in the PHP programming language.
+Whenever Wordpress is upgraded, this is the folder whose contents need to be replaced.
+    * `wp-config.php` - various site-wide configuration
+    * `index.php` - loads the home page.
+(There are two files with this name; one redirects to the other.)
+    * `wp-content` - folder containing `plugins` and `themes`, which are configurable.
+This is where plugins and/or themes need to be installed (unzipped) to.

 #### secure ftp